A human-scale solution to the biggest pollution problem facing our ocean: Microfibers

 - But, they are big enough for persistent organic pollutants (DDT, PCBs) to stick to them.
 This happens to plastics in the marine environment.
-They also have additives capable of leacing chemicals into our public waters – that includes natural fibers like cotton that can be covered in heavy metals, dyes, softeners and flame retardants.
+They also have additives capable of leaching chemicals into our public waters – that includes natural fibers like cotton that can be covered in heavy metals, dyes, softeners and flame retardants.

 - A recent paper estimates that Europeans could ingest up to 11,000 pieces of plastic per year – through shellfish consumption.
 The same paper figured out that in a typical serving of 6 cultured oysters, you could be eating a serving of up to 50 pieces of plastic (L. Van Cauwenberghe, 2014).
 Another paper determined you could be eating up to 178 tiny pieces of plastic per farmed mussel (Mathalon and Hill, 2014).

 - Note: while we are gathering data on how microfplastics and microfobers affect sea creatures, we do not know the effect eating microfibers has on human health.
 That said, do you want our fish eating plastic?
 Do you want to?

 - Bonus reason: We have a collective need and responsibility not to pollute, not to fill our ocean and fish bellies with manmade objects of any size or any material.

 While most studies have looked specifically at microplastics and synthetic microfibers and their effect on sea creatures, all of our clothing is making microfibers.
 That includes cotton, wool, hemp, etc. There are dyes and other chemicals associated with organic clothing as well as synthetics and for that reason, we need to stop all of this manmade fiber from entering our waterways.